 I think it’s just interesting to go into this topic a little because it really helps with the understanding of why we need to store beer in the way we should.

 The aim of bottle conditioning isn’t just to add carbonation to your beer but, according to John Palmer, it can also give your beer a distinct character not found in its kegged counterpart.

 Basically what you are doing is restarting the fermentation process within the bottle but on a much smaller scale and under very different circumstances.

 By adding priming sugar, you are giving the yeast still suspended in your beer more nutrients.
-As the oxygen levels are different due to the limited supply in the head of the beer, you’ll get subtle difference in the taste and aroma from the by-products of attentuation.
+As the oxygen levels are different due to the limited supply in the head of the beer, you’ll get the subtle differences in the taste and aroma from the by-products of attenuation.

 How long should you bottle condition?

 The length of bottle conditioning really depends on the type of beer you are brewing, but drinking it any time within two weeks of bottling probably won’t do the beer full justice.

 Below are just a few examples to express the differences between beer varieties